-Means "little priest, abbot" from the Italian abate
+Means "little abbot" from Italian abate

 and the diminutive suffix -elli

-From the Italian albero
+From Italian albero

-meaning "tree" (ultimately from Latin arbor
+meaning "tree", ultimately from Latin arbor

 Derived from Hungarian alma